hggq/paozhu/README_EN.md

 <img src="https://www.paozhu.org/images/logo.svg">
 </div>

-paozhu(炮竹🧨) is a comprehensive and fast C++ web framework that integrates ORM.
+paozhu(炮竹🧨) is a comprehensive and fast C++ web framework that integrates C++ ORM.
 The development speed is as fast as script languages.
-The framework integrates a webserver, which can natively parse HTTP 1.1 and HTTP 2 protocols and GET and POST requests.
+The framework integrates a webserver, which can natively parse HTTP/1.1 HTTP/2 JSON WebSocket protocols and GET and POST requests.
 The framework also distinguishes between different methods of POST requests.
 The framework comes with a built-in OBJ micro-object that can store data such as char, int, string, float, etc. The framework automatically parses URL and POST parameters into the micro-object, and uses URL path mapping to function mounting points.
 It also uses coroutines, thread pools, and database connection pools.

-QQgroup：668296235
 Discussing the joy of C++ web development with community developers.

 ### 1.Features🔥🔥🔥🔥🔥